-- Language Access maximizing access amongst non-English speakers - Community Partnership to increase penetration rates amongst underserved populations - Cultural Competency Database revamped interface/user guide to enhance utilization - Cultural Competency Health Literacy Training minimizing knowledge gaps - Cultural Competency Micro Aggression Training addressing trauma in clinical settings - Immigrant/Illegal Youth Training offering guidance in a politically unstable environment - Bay Area Refugee Training for Health Service Providers - Data and Research on Shifting San Francisco Population Trends - Community Advisory Boards (CABs) for partner, consumer and provider input - Cultural Competency Narrative Report provider resource for self-evaluation
+- Language Access maximizing access amongst non-English speakers - Community Partnership to increase penetration rates amongst underserved populations - Cultural Competency Database revamped interface/user guide to enhance utilization - Cultural Competency Health Literacy Training minimizing knowledge gaps - Cultural Competency Micro Aggression Training addressing trauma in clinical settings - Immigrant/Illegal Youth Training offering guidance in a politically unstable environment - Bay Area Refugee Training for Health Service Providers - Data and Research on Shifting San Francisco Population Trends - Community Advisory Boards (CABs) for partner, consumer and provider input

 The CC Task Force continuously strives to strengthen the impact of Community Advisory Boards (CAB) on increasing client satisfaction.
 Engagement from providers, clients and community partners better captures the degree of need in the service area.
 This dialogue informs providers on how to tailor programs to address culture-specific mental health issues.
-Task force meetings are held every other month to ensure that providers are kept up-to-date on policy developments where it concerns MHS.
+Task force meetings are usually held every other month to ensure that providers are kept up-to-date on policy developments where it concerns MHS.
+However, given the shifting of roles within the division leadership, the Task Force has not been able to meet according to the normal schedule.
+Below are the list of Task Force meetings that were held in 2017.